 |8.||Canon M100||-||stereo / mono||-||-||micro||2.0||Y||Y||Y|

-Both the M50 and the X-T20 have been discontinued, but can regularly be found used on eBay.
+Both the M50 and the X-T20 have been discontinued, but can regularly be found used on ebay.
 The X-T20 was replaced by the Fujifilm X-T100, while the M50 was followed by the Canon M50 Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M50 Manual (free pdf) or the online Fujifilm X-T20 Manual.
+Further information on the features and operation of the M50 and X-T20 can be found, respectively, in the Canon M50 Manual (free pdf) or the online Fujifilm X-T20 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon M50 or the Fujifilm X-T20 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS M50:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.